Vessel Registration (Flagging)

 Over the years, De Castro & Robles has handled the registration of vessels under the Panamanian flag.
 The services provided by the Firm include acting as resident agent for the vessel, handling of the required documentation, payment of registration and annual dues and representation before the Directorate of the Panama Maritime Authority for any administrative matter that may arise.

 Since 1925 Panama’s Open Registry has benefited the international maritime community.
 A vessel owner is not required to be a Panamanian citizen or a Panamanian corporation in order to register a vessel under the Panamanian flag.
-Furthermore, the fiscal laws are territorial in nature, hence the income generated by the commercial operation of vessels is not subject to taxes in Panama.
+Furthermore, the fiscal laws are territorial in nature, hence the income generated by the commercial operation of vessels outside of Panama is not subject to taxes in Panama.

-Panamanian Registry also offers the possibility of dual registration allowing the bareboat charterer of a vessel to register her in Panama without deleting same from her principal registry.
+The Panamanian Registry also offers the possibility of dual registration allowing the bareboat charterer of a vessel to register her in Panama without deleting same from her principal registry.
 The charterer must charter the vessel for a period of two years, and obtain authorization from the vessel owner and the authorities of the place of registry.

 There are several incentives and discounts provided by the Panamanian Registry for new construction vessels or ships registered in Panama for the first time.